Asia Today: S Korea has low daily increase as sports resume - WHIZ News

 Amid the slowing caseload, officials have relaxed social distancing guidelines and decided to reopen schools in phased steps, starting with high school seniors on May 13.

-South Korea’s professional baseball league will begin its new season without fans in the stands on Tuesday, while the pro soccer league will kick off under similar conditions on Friday.
+South Korea’s professional baseball league began its new season Tuesday with pictures depicting fans filling vacant seats and cheers from the dugout easily heard in the quiet stadium.
+The pro soccer league will kick off under similar conditions on Friday.

 In other developments in the Asia-Pacific region: